Who is this article for?

 Onsite and offsite backup

 The best way to protect your files is to take advantage of the benefits of both onsite and offsite backup.
-Code42 makes it easy to get the best possible protection and access with faster onsite backup and secure offsite backup.
+With CrashPlan, it's easy to get the best possible protection and access with faster onsite backup and secure offsite backup.

-To increase the efficiency of your backup, the Code42 app compresses your files before sending them to your backup destinations.
-We use lossless compression, which means restored files are identical to the original and you will never experience a loss in quality.
+Unlike the kind of compression used to create a JPEG, CrashPlan uses lossless compression.
+That means restored files are identical to the original and you will never experience a loss in quality.

 Special considerations for photographers